flyingmachine/brave-clojure-web/content/concurrency.md

 You'll learn Clojure's underlying metaphysics in this section.
 To fully illustrate it, I'll compare it to the metaphysics embodied by object-oriented languages.
+I'll also introduce a new type, Clojure's `atom`.
 By learning this philosophy, you'll be fully equipped to handle Clojure's remaining concurrency tools.

 When talking about metaphysics things tend to get a little fuzzy, but hopefully this will all make sense.